SvenBroeckling/phasesix-rulebook/published/gear_en.md

 ### Weapon modifications

 In addition to weapons, there is a list of weapon modifications.
 These allow weapons to be modified.

+{% if world_book.identifier != "tirakan" %}
 In the modern era, for example, it is possible to attach a sight to a weapon.
 But special ammunition is also represented as a weapon modification, for example, the *Horror extension* brings silver ammunition.
+{% endif %}

 Weapon modifications are divided into the following categories:

 * **Blade**: such as a hardened blade or a special engraving
-* **Ammunition**: special types of ammunition, but also extended magazines and quivers
+* **Ammunition**: special types of ammunition, but also quivers
 * **Grips**: leather-wrapped handles for swords and the like
-* **Gadget**: lights, tripods and the like
+{% if world_book.identifier != "tirakan" %}* **Barrel**: silencers for modern weapons
 * **Sights**: Sights for modern weapons
-* **Barrel**: silencers for modern weapons
+* **Gadget**: lights, tripods and the like{% endif %}

 Usually, these weapon modifications change one or more values of the weapon.
 However, they can also bring their own rules.